Linuszand/bookproject-1/APIdocumentation_and_testdocumentation/APIdocumentation.md

 example: http://localhost:3457/api/books/644691a8f8fdbc7b4399669e
 ```
 # Authorization and Authentication
-This API is local, so right now you can only access it by copying my API-code and using my connections tring to connect to the API.
+This API is local, so right now you can only access it by copying or forking my github repository and using a MongoDB Atlas connection string to connect to the database.

 # Endpoints and HTTP Methods explained with Examples | 2
 ## api/books | 2.1